errsole/errsole.js/docs/mysql-storage.md

 ### 1. Install the modules

-Install the `errsole` and `errsole-mysql` modules using the npm install command:
+Run the following command to install Errsole and the MySQL storage module in your Node.js project:

 ```bash
 npm install errsole errsole-mysql
 ```

-### 2. Configure your logger
+### 2. Configure the logger

-Create a `logger.js` file to configure Errsole with MySQL for your app.
+Create a separate `logger.js` file to initialize and export the Errsole logger, so that you can use it across your project:

 #### CommonJS